THE EMS AUTHORITY

 Poison Control System

 The EMS Authority oversees the operation of California’s statewide poison control system.
-Poison control services, which can save lives, prevent disabilities, and reduce health care costs, are provided free of charge and can be accessed 24 hours a day, 7 days a week, 365 days a year by calling 1-800-222-1222 or visiting their website.
+Poison control services, which can save lives, prevent disabilities, and reduce health care costs, are provided free of charge and can be accessed 24 hours a day, 7 days a week, 365 days a year by calling 1-800-222-1222 or visiting the California Poison Control website.

 Responsibilities for California’s poison control system include the following: